 Parents who expect all their kids to follow the same life path create issues when they compare each child to another in the family.
 Phrases like "Why can't you be more like Johnny?" are an example of these comparisons.
 These comparisons can be blatant, like having more pictures of one child hung around the house, or subtle, like comparison comments.

 When one family member tries to control all others or multiple family members vie for control, this creates dysfunction.
-Those who feel controlled may subsequently experience self-esteem issues, symptoms of depression, anxiety, as well as trauma related disorders, and have difficulty regulating their own emotions.
-Those struggling to achieve power and control may do so by violent, unpredictable, and/or chaotic means.
+Those who feel controlled may subsequently experience self-esteem issues, symptoms of depression, anxiety, as well as trauma-related disorders, and have difficulty regulating their own emotions.
+Those struggling to achieve power and control may do so through violent, unpredictable, and/or chaotic means.
 When power is not balanced within a family, it can lead to an unstable household.

 Excessive criticism is considered a form of verbal abuse.
 Criticism can be subtle, such as constant teasing about looks or behaviors, or it can include direct comments meant as put-downs.
 Relentless criticism can lead to a negative self-image and stunt healthy emotional development.